Canon EOS 7D

-The Canon EOS 7D is an APS-C digital single-lens reflex camera made by Canon.
-It was announced on 1 September 2009 with a suggested retail price of US$1,699.
-Among its features are an 18.0 effective megapixel CMOS sensor, HD video recording, its 8.0 frames per second continuous shooting, new viewfinder which offers 1.0X magnification and 100% coverage, 19-point auto-focus system, movie mode, and built-in Speedlite transmitter.
+The Canon EOS 7D is a high-end APS-C digital single-lens reflex camera made by Canon.
+It was announced on 1 September 2009 with a suggested retail price of US$1,699, and was marketed as a semi-professional DSLR camera.

+Among its features are an 18.0 effective megapixel CMOS sensor, Full HD video recording, its 8.0 frames per second continuous shooting, new viewfinder which offers 1.0X magnification and 100% coverage, 19-point auto-focus system, movie mode, and built-in Speedlite transmitter.

-The 7D remained in Canon's model lineup without replacement for slightly more than five years—the longest product cycle for any EOS digital camera.
+The EOS 7D remained in Canon's single-digit APS-C model lineup without replacement for slightly more than five years—the longest product cycle for any EOS digital camera.
 Its successor was the Canon EOS 7D Mark II, announced on 15 September 2014.